 Coconut Grove is a small bohemian district right on the shoreline of Biscayne Bay.
 It’s home to the largest Miami marina, where locals and yacht lovers like to hang out.
 Coconut Grove is also one of the best places for visitors to enjoy exquisite cuisine, go boutique shopping and pick up their Miami yacht rental.
 Coconut Grove is considered one of the best boating spots in Miami!

 Boca Chita Key is the place to be for fishermen and wildlife enthusiasts.
 Even though it’s not central Miami, visiting the area by boat is a scenic experience.
 In the national park and the along the coastline you can spot seagulls, cormorants, and pelicans, as well as marine animals like dolphins.

 Sealife and fish abundance make Boca Chita Key a popular place for fishing endeavors, too.
 Just make sure you only cast in the zones where fishing is allowed.

 Dry Tortugas National Park

-If you want to extend your Miami boating trip with 3-4 days, charter a yacht and sail off to the Dry Tortugas National Park.
-The park is a coral isle archipelago, all about history and scenery.
+If you want to extend your Miami boating trip by 3-4 days, charter a yacht and sail off to the Dry Tortugas National Park.
+The park is a coral island archipelago, all about history and scenery.
 On land, tour Fort Jefferson - a coastal fortress that’s also the largest masonry structure in Florida.
 On the water, enjoy fishing in the Gulf of Mexico or dive to see the coral reefs and local shipwrecks.